kumpan/unikorn/content/startpage/2020-05-20-startpage.md

         Ulrika Viberg.

         The model is based on a traditional customer journey, with the phases awareness, interest, consideration, evaluation and conversion.
-As these phases well translates to the search intents of informational, transactional and commercial searches, they can be added as a layer on the customer journey.
+As these phases translates to the search intents of informational, transactional and commercial searches, they can be added as a layer on the customer journey.

         As we often do customer journeys as a start-off in our web projects, it seemed logical to add a layer of search on top of it.